Financial Assistance

 240 hours of funded home help for twins with an older sibling under five years old

-1,560 hours of funded home help for triplets or higher order multiples
+1,560 hours of funded home help for triplets or higher order multiples (eligible regardless of whether they have an older sibling)

-Home help hours are funded at a maximum rate of $26.72 per hour ($24.74 + 8% holiday pay)
+Home help hours are funded at a maximum rate of $27.23 per hour ($25.21 + 8% holiday pay), plus limited travel costs

 Must be used within 12 months for twins or within 24 months for triplets and higher order multiples